 More about Jon can be found on his resume (link), and he can be reached by email at firstname.lastname@example.org

-Kandy is LEED certified and holds a Master’s Degree in Architecture from the School of Architecture and Urban Planning, University of Wisconsin, Milwaukee.
+Kandy is LEED certified and holds a B.S. and Master’s Degree in Architecture.
 She is an enthusiastic and dedicated designer with diverse experience, having worked in multiple states on a wide range of projects including residential, commercial, institutional, and multi-family housing.

 Kandy is also co-founder of Crescendo Design, LLC.